Craig Crowley: Awards/Achievements

 Crowley was appointed a Member of the Order of the British Empire (MBE) in the 2006 Birthday Honours for services to sport.
 He was elected a Fellow of the Royal Society of Arts (FRSA) in November 2016.

 In November 2018, he received the Signature Lifetime Achievement Award in recognition of his contribution to raising the profile of deaf issues and British Sign Language.
 He was also inducted into the Signature Hall of Fame in December 2023.

+Crowley has been awarded a Commander of the Order of the British Empire (CBE) in 2026 Birthday Honours June 2026 for his services to Deaf and Deafblind people.

 Crowley has also been profiled in the BSL Zone documentary *Life Stories*, in which he recounted his experiences from growing up in North East England to becoming President of the Deaflympics.